Arandall88/MusicBoxx/README.md

 </ul>
 ## User Story:
 As a User
-I want to be able to search for any song or artist and find out where they are playing next, as well as search for and listen to any song.
+I want to be able to search for any song or artist <br>
+and find out where they are playing next, <br>
+as well as search for and listen to any song. <br>